Henry Severs

 Advanced Analysis of Trafficking in Persons and Smuggling of Migrants Networks

-Before consulting, Henry worked for the UK Foreign, Commonwealth & Development Office (née FCO) in Southeast Asia, supporting multiagency efforts to combat human trafficking, migrant smuggling, and child sexual exploitation networks in the region, and later was responsible for a £17+m development portfolio in Thailand.
+Prior to consulting, Henry worked for the UK's Foreign, Commonwealth & Development Office (née FCO) in Southeast Asia, supporting multiagency efforts to combat human trafficking, migrant smuggling, child exploitation and other organised crime networks in the region.
+He was later responsible for co-authoring business cases to secure a USD 23 million development portfolio allocations in Thailand in a diverse range of sectors, from anti-corruptions through to low carbon energy.

 Henry has also worked for the United Nations Office on Drugs and Crime (UNODC) Counterterrorism Programme for Southeast Asia, building the capacity of ASEAN member states to more effectively criminalise, investigate, prosecute and adjudicate terrorism offenses.
 He has also conducted research and analysis for the International Centre for the Study of Radicalisation (ICSR).